Approximating Min-Mean-Cycle for low-diameter graphs in near-optimal time and memory: Algorithmic framework

 \section{Algorithmic framework}

-Here we detail the algorithmic framework used in this paper for approximating $\MMC$.
-As overviewed in \S\ref{ssec:intro:tech}, the framework consists of two steps: approximately solve the LP relaxation~\eqref{MMC-P}, and then round the obtained fractional solution to a vertex with nearly as good value for~\eqref{MMC-P}.
+Here we detail the algorithmic framework we use for approximating $\MMC$.
+As overviewed in \S\ref{ssec:intro:tech}, the framework consists of two steps: approximately solve the LP relaxation~\eqref{MMC-P}, and then round this fractional solution to a vertex with nearly as good value for~\eqref{MMC-P}.
 While the optimization step is sufficient for estimating the \textit{value} $\mAMG$ of $\MMC$, the rounding step yields a feasible \textit{solution} (i.e., a cycle).

-Algorithm~\ref{alg:fra} summarizes the accuracy required of the two steps.
+Algorithm~\ref{alg:fra} summarizes the accuracy required of each step.
 Note that the optimization step produces a near-optimal solution that is not necessarily feasible, but rather \emph{near-feasible} in that we allow a slightly imbalanced netflow $\imbP = \|P\bone - P^T\bone\|_1$ up to some $\delta > 0$; in the sequel, we take $\delta = \Theta(\eps/(\Wmax\diamG))$.
 Our rounding step accounts for this near-feasibility.